alessandro-gentilini/knuth-interview-2006/README.md

 And I decided that you know, one of the unsolved problems that he posed to us, technical term is symmetric block designs with λ=2.
-It’s a technical term that really means; it’s something like geometry, except instead of having two, instead of having one line through every two points, you have two lines through every two points.
+It's a technical term that really means; it's something like geometry, except instead of having two, instead of having one line through every two points, you have two lines through every two points.
 And you know, instead of saying that every two lines intersect in one point, every two lines intersect in